algorand/pyteal/docs/abi.rst

 Accessing Transaction Fields
 '''''''''''''''''''''''''''''

-All transaction types implement the :any:`abi.Transaction.get()` method, which returns a :any:`TxnObject` instance that can be used to access fields from that transaction.
+All Transaction Types implement the :any:`abi.Transaction.get()` method, which returns a :any:`TxnObject` instance that can be used to access fields from that transaction.

 A brief example is below:

 .. code-block:: python

+    from pyteal import *

     @Subroutine(TealType.none)
     def deposit(payment: abi.PaymentTransaction, sender: abi.Account) -> Expr:
         """This method receives a payment from an account opted into this app and records it in their local state.
         """
         return Seq(
             Assert(payment.get().sender() == sender.address()),